 In our modern-day society, we all have the ability to create at the click of button.
 It takes a fraction of a second to take a semi-decent photo and tie a label around its neck, calling it ‘art’.
 Wayne sees the moments vs movements as “what visual creatives are up against”.
 If ‘anyone can do it’ how are artists going to survive?

 “Social media and technology have allowed a tsunami of imagery.
-Zillions of images and it is very rarely that I am stopped in my tracks.”
+There are zillions of images and it is very rarely that I am stopped in my tracks”.
 For art to catch Wayne’s eye, a story needs to be behind the photographer’s lens.

 Wayne, on photography

-It is interesting, the photographer’s eye.
+It is interesting the photographer’s eye.
 They see things that others overlook.
-Be it a particular shadow or a leading line, the eye of the beholder sees things in a different light.
+May it be a particular shadow or a leading line, the eye of the beholder sees things in a different light.

 When shooting with a 35mm lens, you have got to get in closer; delve into the crowds, in the thick of the action, to achieve that perfect shot.
-“You’ve got to be confident; you’ve got to be virtually invisible and during the BLM protests, I held my ground and people actually moved around me.”
-By shooting from chest height, Wayne captures natural facial expressions, getting down to ground level, prevents anyone playing up in front of the camera.
+“You’ve got to be confident; you’ve got to be virtually invincible and during the BLM protests, I held my ground and people actually moved around me”.
+By shooting from chest height Wayne captures natural facial expressions, as getting down to ground level prevents anyone playing up in front of the camera.

 Because we have all done it haven’t, we?
-A hair toss here, a sensuous smile there.
-We humans love the camera, and if we know it’s there, we are going to act up to it.
-By getting close in the BLM marches Wayne has caught natural facial expressions and “sometimes you have the camera in your hand but not in front of your eye, you need to take everything in around you”.
-“We as humans communicate through body language and eye contact, if we break the communication by having a camera in your face, everyone starts asking questions.”
+A hair toss here, a sensuous smile there; we love the camera, and if we know it is there, we are going to act up to it.
+By getting close in the BLM marches Wayne has caught real images and by having “the camera in your hand and not in front of your eye, you can take everything in around you”.
+“We as humans communicate through body language and eye contact, if we break the communication by having a camera in your face, everyone starts asking questions”.
 What are they doing?
 How am I being portrayed?
 The natural is gone.

 Follow Wayne’s Instagram here.